shirleyChou/Blog/content/post/week1-andrew-ng-machine-learning.md

 ![](https://github.com/shirleyChou/blog/blob/master/static/content/post/images/andrew-ng-ml/week1/derive-cost.JPG?raw=true)

 Since the **linear regression** cost function is always a convex function(Bowl shaped), So gradient descent will always converge to **global optima**.

-### Important extensions
-There exists a **numerical solution** for finding a solution for a minimum function - **Normal equation**.
-Both these two methods can solve the minimization problem.

-#### Pros and cons of Normal equation
-* Advantage
-    * No longer an alpha term
-    * Can be much faster for some problems
-* Disadvantage
-    * much more complicated